BenetManzanaresSalor/TextRe-Identification/README.md

 import os
 from tri import TRI

-# Declare TRI mandatory settings, with placeholders for output and data paths
+# Declare TRI mandatory settings (placeholders for output and data paths) and some optional settings
 tri = TRI(output_folder_path="To Be Defined",
         data_file_path="To Be Defined",
         individual_name_column="name",